 The following is a summary of the principal features of the Offering and should be read together with the more detailed information and financial data and statements contained elsewhere in this prospectus.
-Certain capitalized terms used but not defined in this summary are defined on the face page of this prospectus or in the Glossary which immediately follows this formed under the laws of British Columbia pursuant to the Partnership Agreement.
-See "Organization and Management of the Partnership" and "Overview of the Legal Structure of the
+Certain capitalized terms used but not defined in this summary are defined on the face page of this prospectus or in the Glossary which immediately follows this summary.